-Aylssa is originally from Newcastle upon Tyne, UK and has been living in South East Asia for the past 6 years.
+Aylssa is originally from Newcastle upon Tyne, UK and has been living in South East Asia since 2014.
 She previously lived in the Marshall Islands (2010-2011).

 Graduating from Durham University in 2003 Aylssa has worked in centre-based youth work, as a detached worker, in outdoor education, community development, as a specialist sex and relationships education worker, in advice and information / crisis management, and, since 2014, as a international school counsellor.